Deep learning model for ECG reconstruction reveals the information content of ECG leads: Methods

 \subsection{Model}

 The model used in this study is based on the U-net architecture \cite{unet}, which consists of an encoder-decoder network with skip connections between the corresponding layers of the encoder and decoder.
 The encoder part of the network consists of a series of convolutional and max-pooling layers that down-sample the input data.
 The decoder part of the network consists of a series of convolutional and upsampling layers, which upsample the data to the original resolution.
-The skip connections between the encoder and decoder layers allow the network to capture both local and global features of the input data.
+The skip connections between the encoder and decoder layers allow the network to capture the input data's local and global features.

 We implemented the model as close as possible to the original U-net architecture, with some modifications to adapt it to the ECG reconstruction task (Fig.\ref{fig:unet}).
+In particular, we use one-dimensional convolution instead of two-dimensional.
 The model consists of an encoder with four convolutional blocks ({\it conv-blocks}), one conv-block in the bottleneck, and a decoder with four conv-blocks.
 Each convolutional block consists of two layers with a kernel size of 3, a stride of 1, and padding of 1, followed by a batch normalization layer and a ReLU activation function.
-The dropout layers, present in the original U-net architecture, were removed from our model for simplicity.
-The change of the feature maps' depth is done by the first convolutional layer of each block.
+The dropout layers, present in the original U-net architecture, were removed from our model for simplicity, since their removal did not significantly affect the model's performance.

+The first convolutional layer of each block changes the feature maps' depth.
 The downsampling in the encoder is done by max-pooling layers with a kernel size of 2 and a stride of 2.
 Transposed convolutional layers do the upsampling in the decoder with a kernel size of 2 and a stride of 2.
 The final layer of the network is a convolutional layer with a kernel size of 1 for the projection of the feature maps to the number of leads to be reconstructed.
 There is no activation function in the final layer.